Bayu157/Automation-Email-Send/README.md

-# AUTOMATION SEND MULTIPLE EMAIL
+# AUTOMATION SEND MULTIPLE EMAILS
 This Python script allows for sending large volumes of emails automatically and efficiently.

 ## USAGE